Safeguarding Guidance for local Green Party Chairs

-You can read more about Safeguarding, the definitions we use for children, young people and vulnerable adults, and our full Safeguarding Policy here.
+You can read more about Safeguarding, the definitions we use for children, young people and at risk adults, and our full Safeguarding Policy here.

 Maintaining safe boundaries

-As local Party Chair you can help maintain safe boundaries for all children, young people and vulnerable adults involved in your local Party by following the below guidance.
+As local Party Chair you can help maintain safe boundaries for all children, young people and at risk adults involved in your local Party by following the below guidance.

 - A member under the age of 18 should only interact with the local Party after a parental consent form from their parents/guardians has been received.
 A new form should be completed every 12 months, until the member has reached the age of 18.
 See form here.

 - Should Party interactions require a member under the age of 18 to spend a night away from home on Green Party business (e.g Party Conference), a special parental/guardian form should be received before this can happen, confirming that the parent/guardian are happy with the proposed accommodation arrangements and outlining the arrangements under which the member aged under 18 is being accommodated, including emergency contacts.
 See form here.
 A risk assesment should also be considered - the national safeguarding team can assist you with this.